 |Endless Summer Cruises||(758) 450-8651||0.5 mi.
 South of Central Gros Islet|

 |Julian Boat Tours||(758) 519-8586||1.8 mi.
 Northeast of Central Castries|

 |Saluna Watersports Boat Tours||(758) 727-0009||0.4 mi.
 South-Southwest of Central Gros Islet|

 |Sea Spray Day Cruises||(758) 458-0123||0.5 mi.
 South of Central Gros Islet|

 |Typhoon Tours||(758) 284-7575||0.5 mi.
 South of Central Gros Islet|

 |Wave Riders||(758) 452-0808||0.5 mi.
 South of Central Gros Islet|

-To learn more concerning snorkeling, including useful tips and suggestions for beginners and "pros" read this extensive guide to snorkeling in the Caribbean.
+For more information concerning snorkeling, including useful tips and suggestions for beginners and "pros" check out this exhaustive Caribbean snorkeling page.

 St. Lucia may not be on your radar now as a top snorkeling destination, but just a few minutes exploring and you'll be ready to spread the word.
 Don't miss out on this experience by forgetting to leave some time during your getaway to participate in the sport.